 Categories of personal information that we collect and disclose.
 Our collection, use and disclosure of personal information about a California resident will vary depending upon the circumstances and nature of our interactions or relationship with such resident.
 The beginning of this document sets forth generally the categories of personal information (as defined by the CCPA) about California residents that we collect and disclose to others for a business purpose.
 We collect these categories of personal information from the sources described in the Personal information we may collect section above, and for the purposes described in the Purposes for which we use personal information section above.

 Rights of California residents.
 California law grants California residents certain rights and imposes restrictions on particular business practices as set forth below.

 California residents may make a Request to Know up to twice every 12 months.
 We will respond to verifiable requests received from California residents as required by law.
 The instructions for submitting a verifiable Request to Know are described in the "Submitting Requests" section below.

 Submitting Requests.
-Do-Not-Sell (Opt-out) Requests, Requests to Know, and Requests to Delete may be submitted:
+Requests to Know, Requests to Correct, and Requests to Delete may be submitted:

 We will respond to verifiable requests received from California residents as required by law.
 For more information about our privacy practices, you may contact us as set forth in the Contact and Comments section above.

 Consumer Requests Received in 2022.
 In calendar year 2022, we received and responded to consumer requests under the CCPA as set forth in the table below:

 Requests to Delete

 Requests to Opt-Out of the Sale of Personal Information

 This Cookie Notice describes the different types of cookies and similar technologies that may be applied on Viabenefitsaccounts.com and our mobile application(s) ("Mobile App"), where relevant, on other Willis Towers Watson websites that link to this Cookie Notice (the "Sites").